 Servihabitat Trends, the research and market analysis platform spearheaded by Servihabitat, draws up a series of reports with the goal of sharing with its partners an in-depth picture of the financial-real estate sector and analysing the keys to its evolution and future trends.

 We invite you to learn about the main conclusions of the studies developed by the platform.

-At Servihabitat, we share the latest news on the evolution of the real estate industry in Spain, thanks to the collaboration of our Network of partner agents (APIs) and the support of the Institute of Business Practice (IPE) and its Real Estate Chair.
+Servihabitat provides the latest news on the evolution of the Spanish real estate market thanks to the contributions of our Network of partner agents (APIs) and the support of the Institute of Business Practice (IPE) and its Real Estate Chair.